 The 2019 Rare Book Auction Catalogue is still available here.
 The Auction was held on Friday 3 May 2019 (viewing 4-6pm, Auction 6pm for 6:30pm start), at the Fryer Library, The University of Queensland, St Lucia.
 Absentee bids were accepted until 3pm local time on the day of the auction, using the ABSENTEE BID FORM 2019).
 For an online viewing of some of the tantalising lots which were available at the auction, click here.

 Every two years,a major auction is held for the extraordinary finds – the antiquities, the alluring, the curious and the fascinating books that have a value beyond that great holiday read.
 A gift to others, or a gift to yourself.
 These are the books that are certainly worth collecting.

 And what makes them so special?

 Well, it could be their rarity, their provenance, their artistic value, their local historical significance, their academic influence, or even quality of their printing and binding.
 For more information regarding a book’s value, please check out Sotheby’s guide to rare books.

-Thanks to the eagle eyes of The Books Team Volunteers, we have a number of precious tomes to be sold at our Rare Book Auction.
+Thanks to the eagle eyes of The Book Group Volunteers, we have a number of precious tomes to be sold at our Rare Book Auction.